Victor Grossman: Early life

-Defection
+Defection and life in East Germany

 In 1952, while serving in Austria, Grossman swam across the Danube into the Soviet-occupied zone of Austria, and became one of a handful of soldiers from the NATO nations who defected to the Eastern Bloc.
-Grossman later stated he defected because he feared prosecution by U.S. authorities for not declaring his membership in left-wing political organizations prior to his entering the army.
+Grossman later stated he defected because he feared prosecution by U.S. authorities under the McCarran Act for not declaring his membership in left-wing political organizations prior to his entering the army; shortly before his defection, he had been ordered to report to a military judge.